 These, as well, run off of PWM channels and are programatically similar to the other two.

-Spikes, controllers that run off of relays on the roboRIO, have three states: Off, Forward, and Reverse (the latter two being the device's On state).
+state).
 They do not provide voltage control, so these are usually used on motors which do not require speed control (like window motors) or lights.
 The Reverse state is like taking a battery out and inserting it the other way, reversing the polarity.
 This is useful for driving motors in different directions.

 All motors are hooked up to a controller, else they would be running constantly and in one state.
 You do not actually program the motors, but what you program the controller to do affects the motor.